 Since you plan on entrusting me with your creations, I figure you’d like to know a little about me.
 I’ve spent my professional life making sure other people’s projects look their best.

 I have an M.S. in book publishing from Portland State University and a B.A. in journalism and double minor in English and philosophy from Gonzaga University.
 Before working for myself as an editor full time, I taught courses at PSU that focused on the writing and researching process.
-My favorite class to teach was a 300-level course where I picked the theme of philosophy through science fiction.
+My favorite class to teach was a 300-level course where I chose the theme philosophy through science fiction.
 Before going back to school for my M.S., I worked in marketing for five years.
 My area was content writing and crafting.
 As I tried on different marketing hats, however, I soon found that I could be useful elsewhere.
-Instead of writing how-to articles or designing marketing materials for someone else’s company, I decided to help the artist or communicator directly.
+Instead of writing how-to articles or designing marketing materials for someone else’s company, I decided to help artists and communicators directly.

-I make sure to step away from the computer and red pen and get outside—biking, hiking, or backpacking.
+I make sure to step away from the computer and my red pen and get outside—biking, hiking, or backpacking.
 If I’m indoors, I’m probably reading while my three-legged cat, Puck, naps on my lap.

 My bookshelves and Multnomah County Library virtual shelf are peppered with literary fiction, nonfiction, and a few adventures into science fiction or fantasy.
 I will admit I’m a sucker for philosophy and personal growth books and articles as well.